|Ingleside Terraces Sundial|

 |The gnomons of horizontal sundials in the northern hemisphere point to geographic north, the North Pole, but how accurate is the layout of the 1913 Ingleside Terraces Sundial?

-In the accompanying google satellite view of the IT sundial, the gnomon appears to point to the right, but that is due to camera not being directly overhead.
+In the accompanying google map aerial view of the IT sundial, the gnomon appears to point to the right, but that is due to camera not being directly overhead.

 The IT sundial is surrounded by four hearts, the apices of which point in the cardinal directions, north, east, south, and west.
 The centers of the hearts originally had plantings that formed the directions N, E, S, W historic sundial photo.
 The plantings have been replaced by letters in this photo.